openstack/charm-interface-manila-plugin/README.md

 # Overview

-This interface provides a mechanism for 'plugins' to the the Manila charm to provide configuration sections/parts to to the Manila charm.
+This interface provides a mechanism for 'plugins' to the the Manila charm to provide configuration sections/parts to the Manila charm.

 It is intended to be used to enable manila share backends to be configured independently of the main charm, so that vendors/maintainers can supply their